 Prior to the completion of the IPO, Expedia owned 63.5% and Messrs.
 Schrömgens, Vinnemeier and Siewert, (whom we collectively refer to as the "Founders") owned 36.5%, in aggregate, of the voting power in trivago GmbH.
 On November 7, 2016, travel B.V., a Dutch private company with limited liability under Dutch law was formed in order to affect the corporate reorganization.
 Prior to the completion of the IPO, Expedia contributed all of its shares in trivago GmbH to travel B.V. in a capital increase in exchange for newly issued Class B shares of travel B.V.
 The Founders contributed 940 shares of trivago GmbH, representing 6.7% of their aggregate shareholding in trivago GmbH, to travel B.V. in a capital increase in exchange for newly issued Class A shares of travel B.V.
-As a result of these contributions, 96.3% of the share capital and 99.6% of the voting power in travel B.V. was held by Expedia and 3.7% of the share capital and 0.4% of the voting power in trivago GmbH was held by the Founders, whereas 66.0% of the voting power in trivago GmbH was held by travel B.V. and 34.0% of the voting power in trivago GmbH was held by the Founders.
+As a result of these contributions, 96.3% of the share capital and 99.6% of the voting power in travel B.V. was held by Expedia and 3.7% of the share capital and 0.4% of the voting power in travel B.V. was held by the Founders, whereas 66.0% of the voting power in trivago GmbH was held by the Founders.
 Effective with the IPO, travel B.V., changed its legal form and became trivago N.V and all Class A and B shares of travel B.V. were converted to Class A and B shares of trivago N.V.